Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Seealpsee PanoramaSeealpsee mit Bergpanorama (Foto: Seraina Zellweger)

-This tri-national area offers a considerable amount of sights and activities for you to discover.
-For one, there’s the picturesque town of Constance in Germany that’s just within walking distance from Kreuzlingen.
-Most Swiss go there for its cheap shopping, but Constance has more to offer than low-priced stores.
+In this tri-national area, there's a wide range of attractions and activities to discover.
+For instance, there's the picturesque city of Constance in Germany, just a short walk from Kreuzlingen.
+Many Swiss people go there for affordable shopping.
+But Constance has much more to offer than just big shopping options.

-With its charming old town, a wide array of cafés, restaurants, ice cream places and peaceful spots to hang out by the lake, Constance certainly manages to attract visitors throughout the warmer months.
-If you’re into fish and other creatures that live and dwell under water, the Sea Life is always a potential bad weather option.
+With its charming old town, plenty of cafés, restaurants, ice cream parlors, and peaceful spots by the lake, Constance attracts many visitors during the warmer months.
+If you're interested in fish and other underwater creatures, Sea Life is always a good option when the weather isn't great.

-Of course, you don’t need to leave the country to enjoy Lake Constance to its fullest.
-Visit one of the many beaches, go for a swim, catch a passenger ship, rent a stand up paddleboard, grab a bike and follow the trails or go for a walk along the lakeshore.
+Of course, you don't have to leave the country to fully enjoy Lake Constance.
+Visit one of the many beaches, go swimming, take a boat trip, rent a stand-up paddleboard, grab a bike and follow the bike paths, or take a walk along the lakeshore.

-The Canton of Thurgau, which makes up most of the Swiss part along Lake Constance, is famous for its apple trees.
-One of the walks we recommend in this area is the Altnauer Apple Trail.
-It’s particularly idyllic when the trees bloom in April and May or then again during harvest time in autumn.
-The trail is basically divided into three separate trails, which all contain informative signs addressing different topics.
-Combine all three trails and you’ll know everything there is to know about apples.
-Oh, and options to buy and taste a selection of apple products are plentiful along the way, too.
+The canton of Thurgau, which makes up most of the Swiss part of Lake Constance, is famous for its apple trees.
+One of the hikes we recommend in this area is the Altnauer Apple Path.
+It's especially idyllic when the trees are blooming in April and May or during the harvest season in autumn.
+The path is divided into three separate trails, each with informative signs on different topics.
+If you combine all three trails, you'll learn everything there is to know about apples.
+Plus, there are plenty of opportunities along the way to buy and taste various apple products.

-Once you’re done exploring the area, catch the train to Zurich and spend whatever time you have left in Switzerland’s largest city.
+Other interesting places around Lake Constance include the cities of Romanshorn, Rorschach, and Kreuzlingen.
+Once you've explored the area, take the train to Zurich and spend the remaining time in Switzerland's largest city.

 Altnauer ApfelwegApfelweg in Altnau (Foto: Seraina Zellweger)